hagrin/security/research-papers/cryptocurrency/mstr.md

 ## 2x MSTR ETFs & Reflexivity

 On top of the single equity MSTR, there are numerous 2x MSTR ETFs with the two long ETFs being MSTU and MSTX.
+While nothing is inherently wrong with single stock 2x ETFs, at a certain scale real issues can develop with their ability to disrupt the overall market.
+Turns out at the time of this writing, these two MSTR 2x long ETFs have an AUM of about ~$5 billion which is an extremely significant size / scale.

 ## References
 Bitcoin Treasuries - https://treasuries.bitbo.io/microstrategy/<br />